In light of recent events, it seems as though procurement teams across the globe can’t catch a break.

 In an era of rapid change and uncertainty, businesses need to adapt to the unpredictable by finding tools and strategies that allow them to remain resilient.

-Here are three procurement challenges you can expect in 2023 and a few tips for how to stay ahead of them.
+Learn what procurement risks are and read through the three procurement challenges you can expect in 2023 and a few tips for how to stay ahead of them with examples.

 Stay resilient in times of uncertainty

 Conflicts in the geopolitical landscape have put procurement teams on edge as wars, trade restrictions, and sanctions threaten the functionality of the global supply chain.

 China accounts for 28.7% of the total global output for manufacturing.
 As COVID policies change, responses to outbreaks in the form of lockdowns continue to affect key industrial centers and manufacturing capitals.

 The Covid-Zero policy has led to a global shortage of raw materials, chips, smartphones, PCs, EV components, and more.
 Businesses around the world that rely on labor arbitrage or distant global sourcing are now compelled to find alternative suppliers or move away from offshore production.
 While this will prove beneficial in coming years, the long runway needed to implement these changes mean delays will continue in the short term.

 Worsening the situation is the Russia-Ukraine war which disrupts the movement of commodities like auto parts, oil, and grain.
 According to a report by Dun & Bradstreet, more than 600,000 businesses worldwide rely on Russian and Ukrainian suppliers, 90% of which are based in the US.

 Trade restrictions due to the war have forced supply chain managers to find new avenues for these products.
 Needless to say, doing so is no easy task amidst growing global tension.